Analyzing the Dual Space of the Saturated Ideal of a Regular Set and the Local Multiplicities of its Zeros: Introduction

 The rest of this paper is structured as follows.
 In section \ref{sec:pre}, basic notations and relative properties of multiplicity and triangular decomposition are revisited.
-In section \ref{sec:psqf}, we introduce the pseudo squarefree decomposition of a multivariate polynomial and give a feasible algorithm to compute it. {Based on the pseudo squarefree decomposition, in section \ref{sec:mult} we propose the algorithm $\alg{Reg2Sim}$ with a regular set as its input, and the multiplicities of zeros can be easily obtained from the output.
-In section \ref{sec:isomult}, the method for computing the real solution isolation with multiplicity \cite{z11r} from the output of $\alg{Reg2Sim}$ is also devised.} Section \ref{sec:exp} shows the efficiency of our approach with extensive experiments.
+In section \ref{sec:psqf}, we introduce the pseudo squarefree decomposition of a multivariate polynomial and give a feasible algorithm to compute it. {Based on the pseudo squarefree decomposition, in section \ref{sec:mult} we propose the algorithm $\alg{Reg2Sim}$ with a regular set as its input, and the multiplicities of zeros can be easily obtained from the output.} Section \ref{sec:exp} shows the efficiency of our approach with extensive experiments.